 Place frequently-used items, such as soap, shampoo, towels, washcloths, comb/brush, toothbrush, etc., in easy-to-reach locations, off of the floor to ensure nothing poses a fall risk.
 Utilizing contrasting colors on the floor, walls, and vanity/storage spaces enhances safety as well.

 And, probably the best tip we are able to offer is to engage the services of At-Home Care Company!
-Our fully trained and qualified senior helpers in Ankeny are available to make certain that personal care needs, such as bathing, showering, utilizing the toilet, and hair/oral care, are met with the utmost attention to dignity and independence, while making certain older adults remain secure and safe.
+Our fully trained and qualified caregivers providing senior care in Des Moines, IA and surrounding communities are available to make certain that personal care needs, such as bathing, showering, utilizing the toilet, and hair/oral care, are met with the utmost attention to dignity and independence, while making certain older adults remain secure and safe.